Olly-n/Banana-collection-project-DQN/README.md

 -----

 ## Description
 For this project an agent was trained using a custom implementation of the deep Q learning algorithm to navigate around an open world environment.
-The agent was reward for collect yellow bananas and avoiding blue bananas.
-The implementation was then extended to include both priorities experience replay and double deep Q learning methods to compare the sample efficiencies between these methods.
+The agent was rewarded for collect yellow bananas and avoiding blue bananas.
+The implementation was then extended to include both priorities experience replay and double deep Q learning methods to compare the sample efficiencies between a vanilla implementation and these methods.
 The following is an example of a trained agent in the environment.

 ![](Gifs/preview2.gif)